nus-cs2113-AY2122S1/tp/docs/team/vincentlauhl.md

 - *Justification* : This feature helps the user manage their Ingredient Repository more easily as it helps the user do the manual work of removing ingredients in the Ingredient Repository after cooking a recipe.
 - *Highlights* : The design of the feature required some analysis.
 We considered whether we should assume users will use ingredients that are expiring the soonest first.
-The implementation was also quite challenging as it required changes to the structure of other commands.

 #### Feature: List recipes user can cook
 - *What it does* : Helps user check which recipes the user can cook based on the ingredients they have.